ziqiangcui/SRA-CL/README.md

 ## Running SRA-CL

-Follow the steps below to run the Semantic Retrieval Augmented Contrastive Learning (SRA-CL) model:
+Follow the steps below to run the Semantic Retrieval Augmented Contrastive Learning (SRA-CL):

 ### 1. Build Datasets and Generate Prompts